Opinion | Yes, the GOP is dead. Here’s how it can be reborn.

 He failed.
 And he failed you, my friends.
 Which means he failed our country, as well as our many allies, who counted on America to be a model for ordered liberty and democratic freedom.

-It is imperative now that Republicans reinvent themselves: to divest their interest in Trumpism and provide his supporters with an alternative vision; to disempower the conspiracy propagators by offering fact-based truth and better ideas; to stand for something that inspires and attracts all people of good will.
+It is imperative now that Republicans reinvent themselves: divest their interest in Trumpism and provide his supporters with an alternative vision; disempower the conspiracy propagators by offering fact-based truth and better ideas; and stand for something that inspires and attracts all people of good will.

 It’s past time to throw open the tent flaps, beckon big thinkers young and old, and set places at the table for academics, scientists, writers, poets, musicians, artists and, yes, even actors.
 Democracy, like nature, functions best when the ecosystem is diverse, big, balanced and protected.